Archive for the ‘Soups’ Category

 While the split peas are cooking, chop the cloves of garlic.
 Here I am using a chopper.

 Add the remaining chopped onions, chopped garlic and Tikka Masala sauce to a pan.
-Add about 1/4 cup of water to the pan and start cooking the vegetables.
+Add a little butter or coconut oil to the pan and start cooking the vegetables.
 Add more water if necessary to keep from burning the vegetables while they are cooking.
 Cook them for about 10 to 12 minutes.

 Cook the vegetables until they are soft and light golden brown in color.